 A man with diarrhea or worms has a bowel movement behind his house.
 A dog walks into his shed dirtying its nose and feet.
+Then the dag goes into the house

 In the house a child is playing on the floor.
 In this way, a bit of the man's stool gets on the child, too.